 Minneapolis’ best attractions you shouldn’t miss:

-When visiting with family, one of the most sought after places is the Nickelodeon Universe situated in the Mall of America complex which hosts around 520 retail outlets.
+When visiting with family it is one the best vacation place in the US.
+It is one of the most sought-after places is the Nickelodeon Universe situated in the Mall of America complex which hosts around 520 retail outlets.
 The Nickelodeon Universe is an indoor amusement park with 5 roller coasters and several thrills and family rides for visitors of all ages.
 There are kiddie rides also for the younger folks.
 The park is themed on the Nickelodeon Characters and is a fun place for families.